gthvn0/rust_kindergarten/README.md

 - [X] Implement functions using a YAML file to keep track of bookmarks
   - For example **.bm.yml**.
 - [ ] Fix errors when deleting wrong entry
+- [ ] Fix issues when loading empty bookmark
+- [ ] Add some coloration

 ### Usage